medhayappes/enterprise-docs-mkdocs/docs/ErrorSettings/error_settings.md

 Error Settings
 ==============

-Yappes provides the convenience to customize error messages that is delivered from the server on custom logic execution.
-This requires to configure the error settings
+Yappes provides the facility to customize error messages that will be delivered from the server on custom logic execution error conditions.

+This can be acheived by configuring the error settings

-To get started, click on **Error Settings.**
+To get started, click on **Error Settings** in the left navigation panel.

 ![](../images/new_api/errorsetingtab_view_18.png)